collinbarrett/wp-vps-build-guide/README.md

 ## Recommended Ongoing Maintenance
 - Whenever nginx or ngx_pagespeed have a new release, repeat step 13. nginx will first need to be uninstalled (`sudo apt-get remove nginx`) before installing the newly compiled version.
+- If VPS is ever resized, the swap file should be resized.
+- Step 12 should be repeated on occassion to keep the kernel updated.
 - **TODO**: MariaDB should be tuned on occasion for optimum performance.
 See [issue #3](https://github.com/collinbarrett/wp-vps-build-guide/issues/3).